lupyuen/lupyuen.github.io/src/tcc.md

   const void *parm3 = 15; // Buffer Length

   // Load the Parameters into Registers A0 to A3
-  // TODO: This doesn't work, so we load again below register long r0 asm("a0") = (long)(nbr);
+  // TODO: This doesn't work with TCC, so we load again below register long r0 asm("a0") = (long)(nbr);
   register long r1 asm("a1") = (long)(parm1);
   register long r2 asm("a2") = (long)(parm2);